buddytrip05/specs-and-context/discovery-story.md

 ---

-## Week 2: Support tickets tell a different story
+## Monday evening: Support tickets tell a different story

-Meanwhile, the head of customer support forwards Maya a Slack message:

-*"We're getting a lot of 'my order didn't go through' tickets.
-But when I look them up in the system, the orders DID go through — they just didn't get a confirmation email.
-People are double-ordering.
-This is a mess."*

-Maya pulls the support ticket data.
+After going to the gym to clear her head Maya pulls the support ticket data.

 In the last 60 days:

 - **214 tickets** tagged "order not received / no confirmation"
 - Of those, **167 were orders that actually processed** — the confirmation email failed silently
 - **47 were genuine order failures** — mostly due to card decline with a confusing error message ("Transaction could not be completed.
 Please try again." — no reason given)
-- The double-order problem has caused 23 refund requests totaling $4,100 in refunded revenue this quarter
+- The double-order problem has caused 97 refund requests totaling $15,124 in refunded revenue this quarter

-The checkout abandonment problem has a twin: a silent confirmation failure that's eroding trust and customer support capacity at the same time.
+The checkout abandonment problem has another layer: a silent confirmation failure that's eroding trust and draining customer support capacity at the same time.

 ---

-## Week 3: The team meeting
+## Tuesday morning: The team meeting

 Maya calls a cross-functional meeting.
-In the room: herself, the head of engineering (Priya), a product designer (Cam), the growth analyst (Darius), and the head of support (Lena).
+In the room: herself, the head of engineering (Priya), a product designer (Cam), the user analyst (Darius), and the head of support (Lena).

 What follows is 47 minutes of productive chaos.
 Everyone has a theory:

 - **Priya (Engineering):** "The payment processor we switched to six months ago has stricter validation.
-The error messages it returns are opaque — we just pass them through as-is."
+The error messages it returns are opaque — we don't transform them at all, just pass them through to the front-end as-is."
 - **Cam (Design):** "The form is broken on mobile.
-I've been saying this for two quarters.
+I've been saying this for 4 months.
 The expiration field jumps behind the keyboard.
 I even filed a ticket."
 - **Darius (Analytics):** "The drop rate correlates with device type AND with cart value.
 Carts over $150 abandon at higher rates.
 People are hesitating on big purchases."
 - **Lena (Support):** "The confirmation email is the real fire.
-We're handling 30+ tickets a week from people who are confused about whether they even have an order."
+We're handling 40+ tickets a week from people who are confused about whether they even have an order."
-- **Maya (PM):** *[writing everything down, trying not to visibly panic about the $2.1M number]*
+- **Maya (PM):** *[writing everything down, trying not to visibly panic about the lost revenue and the multiple problems identified]*

 The meeting ends without consensus on root cause or priority.
 Everyone is right about something.
 Nobody can agree on what to fix first.

 ---

-## Week 3: The customer interviews
+## Wednesday: The customer interviews

 Maya does five quick customer interviews with people who abandoned checkout in the last 30 days (recruited via a support follow-up email).
 Key quotes: